jvalamis/agents/readme.md

-# AI Agent Pipeline Project (New Architecture)
+# AI Agent Pipeline Project

 ## Project Overview

-This project now uses a GitHub Actions YAML pipeline to orchestrate all agent and LLM logic for website modernization.
-The UI (Next.js, located in `src/ui/`) is responsible only for triggering the pipeline with user input.
+This project uses a GitHub Actions YAML pipeline to orchestrate all agent and LLM logic for website modernization.
+The pipeline can be triggered directly through GitHub's interface.

 **Primary Use Case:**

-- The user enters a website URL and a prompt (e.g., "modernize this website") in the UI.
+- User provides a website URL by creating a GitHub issue or manually triggering the workflow
-- The UI triggers the GitHub Actions pipeline (e.g., via repository_dispatch, issue creation, or similar mechanism).
-- The pipeline, defined in a GitHub Actions YAML file, handles all agent logic, LLM calls, and automation steps.
+- The GitHub Actions pipeline handles all agent logic, LLM calls, and automation steps
-- The pipeline clones/scrapes the input website, modernizes it, and outputs a fully built static site, auto-deployed to GitHub Pages in a new repository.
+- The pipeline clones/scrapes the input website, modernizes it, and outputs a fully built static site, auto-deployed to GitHub Pages in a new repository

-## User Interface

-- The UI is a simple web form built with Next.js (`src/ui/`).
-- Users enter a website URL and a prompt into a single input box.
-- Submitting the form triggers the GitHub Actions pipeline.
-- The UI does **not** run any LLMs or agent logic locally.

-## Pipeline Workflow (Modernize Website)
+## Pipeline Workflow

 1. **Input**
-   - User provides a website URL and a prompt in the UI.
+   - User creates a GitHub issue with the website URL or manually triggers the workflow
-2. **Trigger**
-   - The UI sends the input to GitHub (e.g., via repository_dispatch or issue creation) to start the pipeline.
-3. **GitHub Actions Pipeline**
+2. **GitHub Actions Pipeline**
-   - The YAML workflow handles all agent logic, LLM calls (via OpenAI, HuggingFace, etc.), and automation.
+   - The YAML workflow handles all agent logic, LLM calls (via OpenAI, HuggingFace, etc.), and automation
-   - The pipeline produces a modernization plan, breaks it into tasks, generates tests, implements features, and deploys the result.
+   - The pipeline produces a modernization plan, breaks it into tasks, generates tests, implements features, and deploys the result
-4. **Deployment**
+3. **Deployment**
-   - The modernized static site is auto-deployed to GitHub Pages.
+   - The modernized static site is auto-deployed to GitHub Pages

+## Agent Responsibilities

+### Product Owner Agent

+The Product Owner agent is the first to analyze the website and establish the modernization vision.
+It:

+1. **Analyzes the Website**

+   - Reviews the provided website URL
+   - Identifies key areas for modernization
+   - Understands the current user experience and functionality

+2. **Defines Product Vision**

+   - Creates a clear, compelling vision for the modernized website
+   - Sets specific, measurable business goals
+   - Establishes success criteria for the modernization

+3. **Scope Review**

+   - Assesses if the modernization scope is clear and achievable
+   - Identifies potential risks and challenges
+   - Makes a go/no-go decision on proceeding with the modernization
+   - Provides specific feedback and adjustments needed

+4. **Outputs**
+   - Creates a GitHub issue with the complete analysis
+   - Generates JSON artifacts containing:
+     - Product vision and goals
+     - Success criteria
+     - Scope assessment
+     - Risk analysis
+     - Feedback and recommendations

+### Project Manager Agent

+The Project Manager agent takes the Product Owner's vision and creates a detailed execution plan.
+It:

+1. **Creates Project Plan**

+   - Breaks down the modernization into detailed tasks and subtasks
+   - Estimates duration for each task
+   - Identifies task dependencies and critical path
+   - Determines resource requirements

+2. **Outputs**
+   - Generates JSON artifacts containing:
+     - Detailed task breakdown
+     - Project timeline
+     - Dependency map
+     - Resource requirements

+### QA Agent

+The QA Agent ensures quality and sets testing standards for the modernization.
+It:

+1. **Creates Test Plan**

+   - Defines comprehensive test scenarios and cases
+   - Establishes quality metrics and benchmarks
+   - Specifies test environment requirements
+   - Sets clear acceptance criteria

+2. **Outputs**
+   - Generates JSON artifacts containing:
+     - Test cases and scenarios
+     - Quality metrics
+     - Test environment specifications
+     - Acceptance criteria

+### Development Agent

+The Development Agent creates the technical implementation plan.
+It:

+1. **Technical Planning**

+   - Recommends technical stack and tools
+   - Defines implementation steps
+   - Proposes code structure and architecture
+   - Creates migration strategy

+2. **Outputs**
+   - Generates JSON artifacts containing:
+     - Technical stack recommendations
+     - Implementation steps
+     - Code structure
+     - Migration strategy

+### Final Review

+The pipeline concludes with a comprehensive review that:

+1. **Assesses Overall Plan**

+   - Evaluates completeness and feasibility
+   - Identifies remaining risks
+   - Provides final recommendations
+   - Outlines next steps

+2. **Outputs**
+   - Creates a GitHub issue with the final review
+   - Generates JSON artifacts containing:
+     - Overall assessment
+     - Risk analysis
+     - Recommendations
+     - Next steps

 ## Technical Stack

-- **Next.js**: UI for user input and pipeline trigger
 - **GitHub Actions**: All agent logic, LLM calls, and automation are handled in YAML workflows
-- **LLM Providers**: (e.g., OpenAI, HuggingFace) called from the pipeline, not from the app
+- **LLM Providers**: (e.g., OpenAI, HuggingFace) called from the pipeline
 - **Astro**: Static site generator for modernized output
 - **GitHub Pages**: Deployment target for modernized static sites

-## Development Rules

-- All agent and LLM logic is handled in the GitHub Actions YAML pipeline.
-- The UI is only responsible for collecting user input and triggering the pipeline.
-- No backend/agent code or LLM integration is present in the app.

-## Directory Structure & Code Organization
+## Directory Structure

 ```
 llama/
-├── src/
-│   └── ui/             # Next.js app (run with 'cd src/ui && npm run dev')
 ├── .github/
 │   └── workflows/      # GitHub Actions YAML pipeline(s)
-├── README.md           # Project overview and rules
+├── README.md           # Project overview
 └── ...
 ```

-## Version Control & Deployment

-- All code, documentation, and pipeline logic are maintained in the repository.
-- Each product (modernized website) is output as a new GitHub repository with a standardized naming convention.
-- [GitHub Pages](https://pages.github.com/) is used to deploy the modernized static sites.
-- CI/CD (GitHub Actions) is set up for auto-deployment.

 ## Setup Notes

-- To run the UI locally: `cd src/ui && npm run dev`
+- To trigger the pipeline:
+  1. Create a new GitHub issue with the website URL in the description
-- To trigger the pipeline, use the UI or manually trigger the workflow in GitHub.
+  2. Or manually trigger the workflow from the Actions tab
+- The pipeline will automatically process the website and create a new repository with the modernized version

 ## Roadmap

-See `roadmap.md` for the new workflow and development plan.
+See `roadmap.md` for the development plan.